AndreyGS/MinimalMath/ReadMe.md

 - *public static SlicedDouble innerDiv(SlicedDouble dividend, SlicedDouble divisor, String negativesign, int featuresign)* - returns result of the division or integer division or floor division or remainder of the division.
 The concrete result depends on the feature sign .

-Also if you want to test accuracy of abovementioned functions you may use these one:
+Also, if you want to test accuracy of abovementioned functions you may use these:

 - *static void testSum();*
 - *static void testSubstraction();*